Skip to main content

 Who may qualify: Older adults, adults with disabilities, caregivers, and family members can ask questions.
 A first call does not mean you must qualify for a paid program.

-Where to apply: Call 1-800-994-9422 or contact your regional office.
-The state ADS programs page also lists aging and disability support areas.
+Where to apply: Call 1-800-994-9422 or contact your regional AAA.
+The ADS programs page also lists aging and disability support areas.

-Reality check: The first person you speak with may not approve services.
-Their job is often to screen your need and send you to the right program.
+Reality check: The first person you reach may not approve services.
+Their job may be to screen your need and send you to the right program.

 CHOICES Medicare counseling